 Read the Product Information and price list.

 Complete the Health Questionnaire Consultation That Follows in the Order Process.

 Make a Secure Online Payment For Your UK Prescribed, Sourced, and Supplied Medicine.

-Our UK based GMC Doctor Will Review Your Medical Questions, and if Appropriate, Issue a Prescription.
+Our UK based GPHC Regulated Prescribers Will Review Your Medical Questions, and if Appropriate, Issue a Prescription.

 If Your Preferred Treatment is Not Suitable You Will Be Refunded in Full and Offered Alternative Medical Advice.